lemonSplay/Deeper-Sleeper/Readme.md

 # Deeper Sleeper

-Try to keep Mai alive as you find out about her past.
+Try to keep Mai feed as you find out about her past.

 ## Technologies used